mayank1-0/ecommerce/README.md

    Update Cart: Allow customers to change quantities or remove items.
 4. Checkout Process
    Shipping Information: Users should be able to enter their shipping address.
    Payment Integration: Basic integration with a payment gateway (e.g., Stripe, PayPal) for processing payments.
-   Order Confirmation: After payment, users should receive an order confirmation with order details.
+BUGS Order Confirmation: After payment, users should receive an order confirmation with order details.
+UNABLE TO TEST
 5. Order Management (for customers)
    Order History: Users should be able to view their previous orders and the status of current orders.
 ------------------------------------------------- Enough till this ---------------------------------------------------